Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/compliance/sensitivity-labels.md

 With sublabels, you can group one or more labels below a parent label that a user sees in an Office app.
 For example, under Confidential, your organization might use several different labels for specific types of that classification.
 In this example, the parent label Confidential is simply a text label with no protection settings, and because it has sublabels, it can't be applied to content.
 Instead, users must choose Confidential to view the sublabels, and then they can choose a sublabel to apply to content.

 Les sous-étiquettes sont simplement un moyen de présenter des étiquettes à des utilisateurs dans des groupes logiques.
 Les sous-étiquettes n’héritent d’aucun paramètre de leur étiquette parente, à l’exception de leur couleur d’étiquette.
-Lorsque vous publiez une sous-étiquette pour un utilisateur, cet utilisateur peut ensuite appliquer cette sous-étiquette au contenu et aux conteneurs, mais ne peut pas appliquer uniquement l’étiquette parente.
+Lorsque vous publiez une sous-étiquette pour un utilisateur, celui-ci peut ensuite appliquer cette sous-étiquette au contenu et aux conteneurs, mais ne peut pas appliquer uniquement l’étiquette parente.

 Ne choisissez pas une étiquette parent en tant qu’étiquette par défaut ou configurez une étiquette parent pour qu’elle soit automatiquement appliquée (ou recommandée).
 Si c’est le cas, l’étiquette parente ne peut pas être appliquée.